Leaving Employment or Losing Benefits-Eligibility

 CobraGuard, the SEHP's third party administrator for COBRA, will send a letter to your home address as it appears in the MAP portal.
 That letter will include the COBRA application along with the premium payment information.
 The SEHP manual states: “Within 21 days of SEHP Membership Services receiving notification of the Qualifying Event, the qualified Beneficiary will receive specific information from the third party COBRA administrator, including a COBRA Enrollment Form setting forth the requirements for continuing insurance coverage, the plans available, and the applicable premium rates.”

-You will have 60 days from the following dates by which to elect COBRA continuation coverage: 1) date of the COBRA letter or 2) date of retirement from employment.
-If you return the COBRA application by the deadline specified in the COBRA letter, your coverage will be retroactive and effective the first day following your loss of SEHP coverage (even if that date is retroactive).
+You will have 60 days from the later of the following dates by which to elect COBRA continuation coverage: 1) date of the COBRA letter or 2) date of separation from employment.
+If you return the COBRA application by the deadline specified in the COBRA letter, your coverage will be effective the first day following your loss of SEHP coverage (even if that date is retroactive).